-We encourage children of all ages to use puzzles, games, math, and magic to delight, instruct, and bring people together in a spirit of fun.
+We encourage adults and children of all ages to use puzzles, games, math, and magic to delight, instruct, and bring people together in a spirit of fun and curiosity.

 Watch a two minute overview of Celebration of Mind.